The New Zealand Primary Healthcare Awards | He Tohu Mauri Ora recognise excellence in primary healthcare.

 You can enter yourself or nominate someone else for this award.
 “You” indicates a personal entry or a nomination.
 This award recognises an exceptional nurse practitioner who has addressed the needs of vulnerable populations through an NP-led model of care or other significant body of work.
 You will have an outstanding commitment to equity in health for those people who face barriers to engagement with primary healthcare services.
 You will have demonstrated professional leadership, imagination and innovation to achieve better outcomes and foster the growth and development of other NPs.
 Your entry must demonstrate: • how NPs can play a role in supporting improved access to services for all New Zealanders • excellence in clinical care and health outcomes • ongoing professional development and professionalism • leadership • 100% commitment to access to services and equity.
 Describe: 1.
 The work undertaken to understand differences in the population served.
 2. Your engagement with that population to understand its needs.
 3. The design and delivery of effective solutions to improve patient safety and wellbeing.
 4. The implementation of those solutions.
 5. Your commitment to access to services either through local action and/or national contribution to policy development.
 6. How you worked collaboratively across disciplines/sectors to achieve your goals.
 7. Any accomplishments that were beneficial to your team, practice and patients.

-Practice nurse of the year
+Green Cross Health practice nurse of the year

 You can enter yourself or nominate someone else for this award.
 “You” indicates a personal entry or a nomination.
 This award recognises the exemplary work of a practice nurse where they have made an outstanding individual contribution to patient care in their practice.
 You will have expended considerable effort and imagination, leadership, collaboration and innovation to address practice and patient-level issues.
 Your entry must demonstrate: • An exceptional individual who has used their creativity and professional skills to make a sustainable difference to practice and/or patients. • Excellence in clinical care and health outcomes. • Creativity and originality. • Awesome leadership and professionalism. • Collaboration with health professionals in other sectors. • Positive impact, eg, on people’s health, health equity, GPs, nurses and others.
 Describe: 1.
 How your individual efforts have overcome significant obstacles in meeting health targets.
 2. Your impact on improving equity; working to understand differences in, and engage with, the patient population.
 3. The level of creativity and imagination applied to your projects or initiatives.
 4. The development of high-quality partnerships, ie, with team, patients, patients’ whānau.
 5. Any accomplishments that were beneficial to your team, practice and patients.